umami-software/website/content/add-an-account.md

 <img src="/add-account-form.png" />

-The new account will have it's own dashboard and websites separate from the **admin** account.
+The new account will have its own dashboard and websites separate from the **admin** account.

 Only the **admin** is able to create, modify and delete accounts.
 The new account will not have access to the **Accounts** tab.